~Our 2023-2024 class rosters are fully enrolled~

 We are inspired by the early childhood education programs of Reggio Emilia, and Wild Lilac’s curriculum is both constructive and emergent as it responds to the interests, ideas and questions the children have about the broadening world around them.
 Learn more about our programs for infants, toddlers, and preschoolers at Wild Lilac.

 This sense of community extends to moms, dads, grandparents and caretakers.
-Families are invited to participate in monthly events like puppet shows and sing-alongs, volunteer in the school garden or join field trips, and attend free parenting classes and get to know Wild Lilac’s caring staff through regularly scheduled conferences and daily conversation.
+Families are invited to participate in classrooms, volunteer in the school garden and get to know Wild Lilac’s caring staff through regularly scheduled conferences and daily conversation.

 Our food and garden program nurtures our bodies, enriches our curriculum, and supports children’s connection to the natural world.

-Meet our staff of highly skilled educators who are passionate about making a difference in the lives of young children and their families.
+Our staff are highly skilled educators who are passionate about making a difference in the lives of young children and their families.